 If you have a problem with a used car that you have bought you should, in the first instance, bring the car back to the garage or dealer who should be able to repair any problems that you have.
 If you have done this and are still dissatisfied you can then take your complaint further.
 If the dealer is a member of the Society of Irish Motor Industry you can use their Investigation and Complaints service.
 You need to contact the SIMI within three months of the fault becoming apparent.

 The National Consumer Agency will give you information on what your rights are if you buy a faulty vehicle.
-It has also published A Guide to Buying a Car (pdf) for consumers purchasing new or second-hand cars which is available on its website or by phoning its helpline.

 4 Harcourt Road